metakirby5/zenbu/README.rst

 -------------------

 While the use of mustache worked well, the largest contributing factor to the switch was the logic-less approach to templating.
+Logic can be useful in the configuration process on occasion, and that lack of functionality presents hurdles in use at times.

 Installation
 ============

 Currently, the easiest method of installation is to move ``sanpai.py`` to somewhere in your ``$PATH``.
 Be warned, you must install the dependencies in the following section manually.

 Dependencies
 ============